Single-Peaked Consistency for Weak Orders Is Easy: Introduction

 \section{Introduction}

-Single-peakedness is one of the most important and commonly examined domain restrictions on preferences.
+Single-peakedness is one of the most important and commonly examined domain restrictions on preferences in economics and social choice.
 The study of single-peaked preferences in computational social choice is often restricted to total orders, but in practical settings voters often have some degree of indifference in their preferences.
-This is readily seen in the widely available preference datasets in \textsc{PrefLib}, which contains several large datasets comprised of voters with partial preferences, many of which are weak orders~\cite{mat-wal:b:preflib}.
-Some election systems are even explicitly defined for weak orders, e.g., the Kemeny rule~\cite{kem:j:no-numbers}.
+This is seen in the online repository \textsc{PrefLib}, which contains several datasets comprised of voters with various degrees of partial preferences, many of which are weak orders~\cite{mat-wal:b:preflib}.
+Additionally, some election systems are defined for weak orders, e.g., the Kemeny rule~\cite{kem:j:no-numbers} and the Schulze rule~\cite{sch:j:clone-independent-new}, or can be easily extended for weak orders.

-Single-peaked preferences model the preferences of a collection of voters with respect to a one-dimensional axis~\cite{bla:j:rationale-of-group-decision-making}.
-Each voter in a single-peaked electorate has a single most preferred candidate (their peak) on the axis and candidates further to the left or right from their peak with respect to the axis are less preferred.
-This models an election with a single polarizing issue where candidates representing the two extremes would appear on the leftmost and rightmost locations on the axis.
-Single-plateaued preferences model the preferences of a collection of voters in a similar way, but allow voters to have multiple most preferred candidates~\cite{bla:b:polsci:committees-elections}.
-Elections where the voters have single-peaked preferences over the candidates have many desirable properties.
-For example, when the voters in an election have single-peaked (or even \emph{nearly} single-peaked) preferences the complexity of determining if a manipulative action exists often becomes easy~\cite{fal-hem-hem-rot:j:single-peaked-preferences,fal-hem-hem:j:nearly-sp} and determining the winner for Dodgson and Kemeny elections becomes easy~\cite{bra-bri-hem-hem:c:sp2} when it is $\thetatwo$-complete in general~\cite{hem-hem-rot:j:dodgson,hem-spa-vog:j:kemeny}.
+Single-peaked preferences were introduced by Black~\cite{bla:j:rationale-of-group-decision-making} and they model the preferences of a collection of voters with respect to a one-dimensional axis, i.e., a total ordering of the candidates.
+Each voter in a single-peaked electorate has a single most preferred candidate (peak) on the axis and the farther that a candidate is from the voter's peak the less preferred they are by the voter.
+Black extended his model to single-plateaued preferences, which models the preferences of a collection of voters in a similar way, but allows voters to have multiple most preferred candidates (an indifference plateau) in their preferences~\cite[Chapter 5]{bla:b:polsci:committees-elections}.
+We mention that the definition of single-peaked preferences from Fishburn~\cite[Chapter 9]{fis:b:theory} for weak orders is the same as Black's definition of single-plateaued preferences.
+Elections where the voters have single-peaked preferences over the candidates have many desirable properties in economics and social choice, e.g., the majority relation is transitive~\cite{bla:j:rationale-of-group-decision-making} and there exist strategy-proof voting rules~\cite{mou:j:strategy-proof}.
+Additionally, computational problems often become easier when preferences are single-peaked.
+For example, when voters in an election have single-peaked (or even \emph{nearly} single-peaked) preferences the complexity of determining if a manipulative action exists often becomes easy~\cite{fal-hem-hem-rot:j:single-peaked-preferences,fal-hem-hem:j:nearly-sp} and determining the winner for Dodgson and Kemeny elections becomes easy~\cite{bra-bri-hem-hem:c:sp2} when it is $\thetatwo$-complete in general~\cite{hem-hem-rot:j:dodgson,hem-spa-vog:j:kemeny}.